Board of Directors

 Samuel Leno is a Director, the Chairman of the Audit Committee, and a member of the Nominating and Corporate Governance Committee, serving on the Board of Directors since May 2012.
 Mr. Leno is a strategic executive with more than 40 years of experience with complex multinational companies.
 He most recently held the positions of Executive Vice President and Chief Operations Officer at Boston Scientific.
 He previously served as Executive Vice President, Finance and Information Systems and Chief Financial Officer.
 He retired from Boston Scientific in December 2011.
 Prior to joining Boston Scientific, Mr. Leno served as Executive Vice President, Finance and Corporate Services and Chief Financial Officer at Zimmer Holdings, Inc. and Chief Financial Officer positions at Arrow Electronics, Inc., Corporate Express, Inc. and Coram Healthcare.
 Previously, he held a variety of senior financial positions at Baxter International, Inc. and American Hospital Supply Corporation.
 He is the Chairman of the Board of Directors and of the Audit Committee of Zest Anchors, Inc. He previously served on the Boards of Directors and the Audit Committees of Omnicare and TomoTherapy, Inc. and also served on the Board of Directors of Endotronix, Inc. Mr. Leno served as a Lieutenant in the United States Navy and is a Vietnam veteran.
 He holds a Bachelor of Science in Accounting from Northern Illinois University and a Master of Business Administration from Roosevelt University.

-Mr. Heinz Mäusli is a director and a member of the Audit Committee and Compensation Committee, serving on the Board of Directors since June 2020.
+Mr. Heinz Mäusli is a Director and a member of both the Audit Committee and Nominating and Corporate Governance Committee, serving on the Board of Directors since June 2020.
 He is also a member of the board of Inventiva SA.
 He served on the board of directors of Progenics Pharmaceuticals, Inc. until its acquisition by the Company.
 Mr. Mäusli is the former Chief Financial Officer of Advanced Accelerator Applications S.A., previously serving on its board and also on the executive team that managed its integration into Novartis AG after helping it grow into a global leader within its field.
 Mr. Mäusli previously worked as a management consultant for a number of strategy projects in both Europe and the United States for Accenture and Gemini Consulting, as well as independently.
 He brings more than 15 years of experience in the molecular nuclear medicine industry, as well as significant management and executive experience.

-Julie McHugh is a Director and the Chairperson of the Compensation Committee, serving on the Board of Directors since January 2017.
+Julie McHugh is a Director, the Chairperson of the Nominating and Corporate Governance Committee and a member of the Compensation Committee, serving on the Board of Directors since January 2017.
 Ms. McHugh brings over 30 years of experience in the pharmaceutical, biotech and medical devices industries.
 She recently served as Chief Operating Officer of Endo Health Solutions, Inc., where she was responsible for the specialty pharmaceutical and generic drug businesses.
 Prior to that, Ms. McHugh was CEO of Nora Therapeutics, Inc., a venture capital backed biotech startup company focused on developing novel therapies for the treatment of infertility disorders.
 Previously, she served as Company Group Chairman for Johnson & Johnson’s worldwide virology business unit, and prior to that, she was President of Centocor, Inc., a J&J subsidiary.
 In this role, Ms. McHugh oversaw the development and launches of several products, including Remicade® (infliximab), Prezista® (darunavir) and Intelence® (etravirine).
 Prior to joining Centocor, Ms. McHugh led the marketing communications for gastrointestinal drug Prilosec® (omeprazole) at Astra-Merck Inc. Ms. McHugh currently serves on the Board of Directors of Aerie Pharmaceuticals, Inc., Ironwood Pharmaceuticals, Inc., New Xellia Group A/S and Trevena Pharmaceuticals, Inc. She previously served on the Board of Directors of the Biotechnology Industry Organization, the New England Healthcare Institute, the Pennsylvania Biotechnology Association, EPIRUS Pharmaceuticals, Inc. and ViroPharma Inc. Ms. McHugh received a Master of Business Administration from St. Joseph’s University and a Bachelor of Science from Pennsylvania State University.

 Gary J. Pruden

-Gary J. Pruden is a Director and a member of the Audit Committee and the Compensation Committee, serving on the Board of Directors since February 2018.
+Gary J. Pruden is a Director, the Chairperson of the Compensation Committee and a member of the Audit Committee, serving on the Board of Directors since February 2018.
 Most recently, Mr. Pruden held a number of senior commercial leadership positions across both the medical device and pharmaceutical sectors of Johnson & Johnson (“J&J”) from 1985 until 2017.
 In April 2016, Mr. Pruden was appointed as a member of the Executive Committee of J&J, where his official title was Executive Vice President, Worldwide Chairman, Medical Devices.
 Prior to that, he held roles of increasing responsibility within J&J, serving as Worldwide Chairman in the Medical Devices division from 2015 to 2016, as Worldwide Chairman of Global Surgery Group from 2012 to 2015, as Company Group Chairman of Ethicon, Inc. from 2009 to 2012, as Worldwide President of Ethicon, Inc., a J&J subsidiary, from 2006 to 2009, and as President of the J&J subsidiary, Janssen-Ortho Inc. in Canada, from 2004 to 2006.
 Mr. Pruden has also served in several capacities, including Chairman of Technology & Regulatory Committee and Executive Committee Member with the Advanced Medical Technology Association, a medical device trade association.
 Mr. Pruden currently serves on the Board of Directors of Motus GI Holdings, Inc. Mr. Pruden received his Bachelor of Science in Finance at Rider University, where he later served on the Board of Trustees from 2011 until 2015.

 Dr. James H. Thrall